 Here’s where you can eat, drink, and make yourself at home at some of Chicago’s best neighborhood restaurants.

-Yoshi’s Cafe has been part of the Boystown since 1982, when it burst onto the scene with a daring menu of Asian-inspired fusion.
+Yoshi’s Cafe has been part of Northalsted (aka Boystown) since 1982, when it burst onto the scene with a daring menu of Asian-inspired fusion.
 Today, Yoshi’s is still surprising guests with their creative combinations of flavors from Japan, Italy, France, and America.
 Try the wagyu beef brisket gyoza or whole-roasted Japanese kabocha pumpkin for a vegetarian spin.
-Then go bar hopping throughout surrounding Boystown, Chicago’s LGBTQ+ mecca.
+Then go bar hopping throughout surrounding Northalsted, Chicago’s LGBTQ+ mecca.

 Pearl’s Place in Bronzeville